 “It’s a one-off idea, using a recognizable character taken to a different level,” she says, like a zombie-fied Charlie Brown.

-Anderson Doyle says she initially wanted to act, not create costumes for a living, but she fell in love with the design aspects of live performing and found herself pursuing a different career.
+Anderson Doyle says she initially wanted to act, not create costumes for a living.
+She fell in love with the design aspects of live performing and found herself pursuing a different career.

 For Copenhaver, he still remembers the smell of greasepaint backstage at a college production of “Oliver.”
 The show gave him his first exposure to the theater.